 World Trade Center Leeuwarden supports companies with international ambitions and helps to professionalize export and import by offering knowledge and opening new markets by connecting with potential business partners through its global network.

 - Introduction by Mr. Evert Jan Schouwstra, WTC Leeuwarden

-- Opportunities for dutch companies in the region
+– Business Opportunities for Dutch companies in the region – Cultural Differences